The Black Priest of Rastrowel

 “That captain Corvi you’ll leave with the day after tomorrow?”

 “Hmm, go on ahead.
 I’ll come a bit later!”

 “Gonna play in the woods again?
-Watch your step and don’t stay out too long, I’ll be the one that will have to go and get you if you do.”
+Watch your step and don’t stay out too long, or I’ll be the one that will have to go and get you.”

 “Nah, I won’t be far away.”

 “Alright then, see you a bit later,” he replied and made his way back into the hut.

 Lyn turned around and stepped towards the slope.
 As she expected, she saw the black priest coming up the hill.“Hello, little girl,” he said.
 His voice was dry and scratchy, with a lot less ruggedness than Uncle Nimrod’s.
 He also seemed a little bit older, or at least his weathered face made him look so.
 And as he stood before her now, he looked her over from head to toe.

 “Hello!” she replied, giving him a once-over as well.
 He still wore all black, even his socks, showing at his ankles.
 The only difference was that there was now a novel, well-crafted pocket on his belt, holding an elegant metal object with a beautifully finished black handle that curved over.
 It looked too clunky for a dagger or knife and was too strangely shaped to be a carpenter’s hammer.
 “You’re a lot less scary when you speak!” she added with a smile as her gaze moved back up to meet his.